bradford-hamilton/Ruby-On-Quails/guides/source/active_record_basics.md

 ---------------------------------

-What if you need to follow a different naming convention or need to use your Rails application with a legacy database?
+What if you need to follow a different naming convention or need to use your Quails application with a legacy database?
 No problem, you can easily override the default conventions.

 `ApplicationRecord` inherits from `ActiveRecord::Base`, which defines a